Expanding Universe Guided Tour

 Next, the tour takes you to 1930, when amateur astronomer Clyde Tombaugh discovered the dwarf planet Pluto.
 You’ll pass by the building that housed Tombaugh’s office and living quarters as you head up the Pluto Walk toward the Pluto Dome, which houses the 13” Lawrence Lowell Astrograph, which was used to image Pluto.
 Because of the small size of the Pluto Dome, guests will tour the interior in groups of five.

 Next, the tour heads to the six advanced telescopes of the Giovale Open Deck Observatory, which just opened in October 2019.
 One by one, you’ll get to observe a variety of celestial objects at the four visual telescopes, including the 5.5” TEC wide-field refractor, the 8” Moonraker Victorian-inspired refractor, the 32” Starstructure reflector and the 16” Meade ACF catadioptric (using both a lens and mirror) telescope.
-Masks are required for this portion of the tour, and telescope eyepieces will be sanitized between each guest.
+Telescope eyepieces will be sanitized between each guest.
+Masks are optional when you are outdoors, but they are required whenever you are indoors.
 In the event of cloudy weather, your educator will give you a tour of the facility and its six telescopes, but observing will not be possible.

 The tour continues at the two PlaneWave CDK catadioptric telescopes, both of which are connected to monitors instead of eyepieces.
 The 14” PlaneWave is equipped with a MallinCam color video camera that shows detail in celestial objects that are too faint for human eyes.
 The 17” PlaneWave is equipped with the Slipher Spectrograph, which shows the spectra that astronomers use to learn about an object’s chemical makeup and whether it is moving toward or away from us.
 In the event of cloudy weather, your educator will use previously captured images and spectra instead of live ones.